details

 The bold and multifaceted richness of Sephardic life is reflected in Hebrew College’s fall art exhibit, “Silvina Mizrahi: A Sephardic Spirit”, curated by Hebrew College Trustee Deb Feinstein, who spearheads the Hebrew College Arts Initiative.
 Read more about the exhibit here.
 (Pictured: “Prayer in Blue” 40×30, mixed media.)

 Mizrahi’s original artwork will be available for purchase during the fall exhibit!
-Through a generous arrangement with the artist, a portion of the proceeds will be given to Hebrew College.
+Through a generous arrangement with the artist, a portion of the proceeds will support the arts at Hebrew College.

 This exhibit is presented by the Hebrew College Arts Initiative.